 Individual Personal Property

 North Carolina General Statutes require all individuals owning personal property on January 1 of each year to annually list that property which is subject to taxation.
-The listing periods from January 1 through January 31.
+The listing period is from January 2 through January 31.
 Listings that are not filed during this period are subject to a 10% late listing penalty.

 Individual Personal Property that must be listed includes: